 There was an article in EntomologyToday recently about new data which shows Japanese Barberry (Berberis thunbergii) harbors the Blacklegged Tick (Ixodes scapularis) which carries Lyme Disease.
 I have a good friend who suffers from the ravages of Lyme Disease, and I’ve other friends who also have been affected by this horrible disease, so I thought this would be a good story to investigate.
 [Read more…]

 If you live in the Fox Valley area of Wisconsin, next Saturday May 19th is the day to pick up your order from the Wild Ones Fox Valley Area Chapter’s Spring Native Plant Sale.
 All the pre-orders will have been sorted, and will be ready for pick-up.
 But there will be plenty of additional native prairie and shade plants available for you to add to your order or to just simply pick out.
 This plant sale is a good opportunity to purchase native plants at a lucrative price to add to your landscape, while at the same time “talking to the choir” about native plants, pollinators and the environment in general.
 [Read more…]

 In my earlier post about Gardening for Pollinators, I talked primarily about pollinators and flowering plants, also known as angiosperms.
-But there’s a whole other group of plants out there which require pollen as well — specifically grasses and trees — known as gymnosperms.The difference between these types of plants is that angiosperms have ovaries, while gymnosperms do not.
+But there’s a whole other group of plants out there which require pollen as well — specifically grasses and trees.
+Grasses are angiosperms, however, trees are typically referred to as gymnosperms.The difference between these types of plants is that angiosperms have ovaries, while gymnosperms do not.
 [Read more…]